-The Company generates revenue from (1) sales of systems through the subscription model, traditional system sales to customers and distributors, (2) other product revenues from the sale of ARTAS procedure kits, marketing supplies and kits, consumables and (3) service revenue from the sale of VeroGrafters technician services and an extended warranty service contracts provided to existing customers.
-VeroGrafters technician services were discontinued in the fourth quarter of 2021.
+The Company generates revenue from (1) sales of systems through our subscription model, traditional system sales to customers and distributors, (2) other product revenues from the sale of ARTAS procedure kits, marketing supplies and kits, consumables and (3) and our extended warranty service contracts provided to existing customers.

-Many of the Company's products are sold under subscription contracts with control passing to the customer at the earlier of the end of the term and when the payment is received in full.
+Many of the Company's products are sold under subscription contracts with unencumbered title passing to the customer at the earlier of the end of the term and when the payment is received in full.
 The subscription contracts include an initial deposit followed by monthly installments typically over a period of 36 months.
-In accordance with ASC 840 "Leases" ("ASC 840"), these arrangements are considered to be sales-type leases, where the present value of all cash flows to be received within the arrangement is recognized upon shipment to the customer and achievement of the required revenue recognition criteria.
+In accordance with ASC 842, these arrangements are considered to be sales-type leases, where the present value of all cash flows to be received within the arrangement is recognized upon shipment to the customer and achievement of the required revenue recognition criteria.
 Various accounting and reporting systems are used to monitor subscription receivables which include providing access codes to operate the machines to paying customers and restricting access codes on machines to non-paying customers.

 The Company recognizes revenues on other products and services in accordance with ASC 606.
-Revenue is recognized based on the following five steps: (1) identification of the contract(s) with the customer; (2) identification of the performance obligations in the contract; (3) determination of the transaction price; and (4) allocation of the transaction price to the separate performance obligations in the contract; and (5) recognition of revenue when (or as) the entity satisfies a performance obligation.
+Revenue is recognized based on the following five steps: (1) identification of the contract(s) with the customer; (2) identification of the performance obligations in the contract; (3) determination of the transaction price; (4) allocation of the transaction price to the separate performance obligations in the contract; and (5) recognition of revenue when (or as) the entity satisfies a performance obligation.